ForestAdmin/documentation-user-guide/collections/customize-your-fields/display-widgets.md

 ### PDFs

-From the table view, clicking on the file icon will open the PDF in a new tab.
+From the Table View, clicking on the file icon will open the PDF in a new tab.

 ![](<../../.gitbook/assets/2019-07-01_12.08.02.png>)

-From the summary and details views, the PDF can be previewed:
+From the summary and Details Views, the PDF can be previewed:

 ![](<../../.gitbook/assets/image (230).png>)